yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-openspaces-data-example.markdown

 Basically, every `Data` object is written to the space by the `DataFeeder` or by the `JMSDataFeeder` with the `processed` value set to `false`, and this value is later set to `true` by the `DataProcessor`.

+{% info %}
-{% infosign %} Even though our object implements `Serializable`, it doesn't have to in all cases.
+Even though our object implements `Serializable`, it doesn't have to in all cases.
 This is relevant only when the `Data` object is used as a parameter in remote calls.
+{%endinfo%}

 # POJO Services with Spring